linl33/sync-endpoint-default-setup/README.md

 1. `docker stack deploy -c docker-compose.yml syncldap` to deploy all services
 2. Navigate to `https://127.0.0.1:40000` and create a user, see the [LDAP](#ldap) section below for detail
    Note: Your browser might warn you about invalid certificate
-3. Sync endpoint takes around 30s to start then it will be running at `http://127.0.0.1`
+3. The Sync Endpoint will take around 30s to start then it will be running at `http://127.0.0.1`

 If you don't want the database bootstrap script to run, set the `DB_BOOTSTRAP` environment variable in `db.env` to `false`.